Skip to Content

 Two Ingredient Bagels

-These Weight Watchers two ingredient bagels will change your life!
-You can incorporate bread into your WW program with no guilt using this recipe.
+This two ingredient bagel recipe will change your life!
+You can incorporate this bread recipe into your rotation with no guilt.
+Done in under 25 minutes!

 Prep Time 10 minutes